Morrison Family College of Health

 Accreditation/Licensure Information

-The MA in Counseling Psychology meets the degree program requirements for Licensure as a Professional Counselor (LPC) and Professional Clinical Counselor (LPCC), Alcohol and Drug Counselors (LADC), and Marriage and Family Therapists (LMFT) in the state of Minnesota.
+The MA in Counseling Psychology meets the degree program requirements for Licensure as a Professional Counselor (LPC) and Professional Clinical Counselor (LPCC), and Marriage and Family Therapists (LMFT) in the state of Minnesota.
 Students seeking licensure in another state are advised to visit the licensure disclosure page.

 Accreditation/Licensure Information

-The MA in Counseling Psychology meets the degree program requirements for Licensure as a Professional Counselor (LPC) and Professional Clinical Counselor (LPCC), Alcohol and Drug Counselors (LADC), and Marriage and Family Therapists (LMFT) in the state of Minnesota.
+The MA in Counseling Psychology meets the degree program requirements for Licensure as a Professional Counselor (LPC) and Professional Clinical Counselor (LPCC), and Marriage and Family Therapists (LMFT) in the state of Minnesota.
 Students seeking licensure in another state are advised to visit the licensure disclosure page.

 Family Psychology Concentration (LMFT)